nim-lang/Nim/doc/manual.rst

 For non ordinal types it is not possible to list every possible value and so these always require an ``else`` part.

-As case statements perform compile-time exhaustiveness checks, the value in every ``of`` branch must be known at compile time.
-This fact is also exploited to generate more performant code.
+Because case statements are checked for exhaustiveness during semantic analysis, the value in every ``of`` branch must be computable during analysis.
+This restriction also allows the compiler to generate more performant code.

 As a special semantic extension, an expression in an ``of`` branch of a case statement may evaluate to a set or array constructor; the set or array is then